sjomik2000/SolicitorSync/README.md

 and verified Get, GetAll, Update and Delete requests.
 + 2025.03.06 - Added slug generation and slug based retrieval method for cases for Get request.
++ 2025.03.15 - Implemented GUID generation into the case files, added created_date and
+updated_date attributes.